rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Computing a fair matching
 `````````````````````````

-To find the optimal fairest matching would mean to test the fairness of each one of the *10! = 3628800* potential matching solutions.
-This brute force approach is hence not tractable.
-Considering indeed the order of the given pairing problem, it is recommended to use the :py:class:`~pairings.FairnessEnhancedInterGroupMatching` constructor which implements a fairness enhancing heuristic starting from any initial potential matching.

-If no initial matching is given, the fairness enhancing procedure starts from two initial matchings, a left one that matches *sn* with *in* for *n = 1* to *n = 10*, and a right one matching *sn* with *im* where *n = 1* to *n = 10* and *m = 11 - n*.
-The fairest pairing solution will eventually be returned.
+Traditionnally, such intergroup pairing problems are solved by using variants of the *deferred acceptance* algorithm like the *Gale-Shapley* or the *Roth-Peranson* algorithms [68]_.
+The :py:mod:`pairings` module provides for this purpose the :py:class:`~pairings.FairestGaleShapleyMatching` constructor computing both *Gale-Shapley* matchings – the students propose as well as the internships propose – and rendering the fairest solution of both (see tutorial on :ref:`computing fair intergroup pairings <Fair-InterGroup-Pairings-label>`).

 .. code-block:: pycon
    :name: internships1
    :linenos:
-   :caption: Fairness Enhanced Matching
+   :caption: Fairest Gale-Shapley Matching
    :emphasize-lines: 5,7,8

    >>> from votingProfiles import LinearVotingProfile
    >>> lvpS = LinearVotingProfile('lvpStudents')
    >>> lvpI = LinearVotingProfile('lvpInternships')
-   >>> from pairings import FairnessEnhancedInterGroupMatching
+   >>> from pairings import FairnestGaleShapleyMatching
-   >>> fem = FairnessEnhancedInterGroupMatching(lvpS,lvpI)
+   >>> gsm = FairestGaleShapleyMatching(lvpS,lvpI)
-   >>> fem.matching
+   >>> gsm.matching
     [['s01', 'i07'],['s02', 'i09'],['s03', 'i10'],['s04', 'i03'],['s05', 'i08'],
      ['s06', 'i01'],['s07', 'i06'],['s08', 'i04'],['s09', 'i02'],['s10', 'i05']]

 In :numref:`internships1` above we may notice that student *s01* is matched with his/her first choice, whereas student *s05* is matched only with his/her fifth choice.
-We may inspect in :numref:`internships2` below the correlation quality of this fairness enhanced matching with respect to the individal students and internships matching preferences.
+We may inspect in :numref:`internships2` below the correlation quality of this fairest *Gale-Shapley* matching with respect to the individal students and internships matching preferences.

 .. code-block:: pycon
    :name: internships2